okeshawarz/prospectus/draft5.md

 housing costs.

 ## Literature Review

+@pastor2018 provides a general overview of the recent empirical literature on rent control.
+They find that the literature is relatively straightforward on the effect of rent control on rents-- that is, rent control reduces rents for rent-regulated housing units.

 @diamond2018 provides the most recent well-identified empirical analysis of rent control, and is the most similar in methodology and substance to this essay.